nidhaloff/igel/README.rst

     This will generate a predictions.csv file in your current directory, where all predictions are stored in a csv file
     """

+- Alternatively, you can also write code if you want to:

+..  code-block:: python

+    from igel import IgelModel

+    # provide the arguments in a dictionary
+    params = {
+            'cmd': 'fit',    # provide the command you want to use. whether fit, evaluate or predict 'data_path': 'path_to_your_dataset',
+            'yaml_path': 'path_to_your_yaml_file'
+    }

+    IgelModel(**params).fit()
+    """
+    check the examples folder for more
+    """

 Overview
 ----------
 The main goal of igel is to provide you with a way to train/fit, evaluate and use models without writing code.